colton-gabertan/ReversingWannaCry/README.md

 ### W101 Strings
 ![image](https://user-images.githubusercontent.com/66766340/153569755-fe3b82a8-bea6-4757-b71e-0627ca8dd902.png)

 Based on that snippet alone, it's apparent that this binary could have a lot of power with the ability to write to files, create them, launch processes, and more.
-However, before moving forward or resorting to dynamic analysis of `loader.dll` to extract the file, we can take a closer look at the extracted resource and see if we can resolve the file format issue statically.
+However, before moving forward or resorting to dynamic analysis of `launcher.dll` to extract the file, we can take a closer look at the extracted resource and see if we can resolve the file format issue statically.

 ### Fixing the File Format